MeaghanWetherell/Chewaucan/Assets/Scripts/Movement/README_Footsteps.txt

 	Each MovementSounds object allows you to include sounds for footsteps, jumping, and landing sounds that should be customized to a particular terrain.
 You can add a new sound step, jump, or land sound for the object by clicking the plus sign under any array and dragging the desired AudioClip into it.
+There is also a list of audio clips to be used when the player is sprinting.

 	Each object's variable can have multiple sounds that are randomly played, to make the soundscape more varied.
 	For example, you could have 3 different possible landing sounds when you land on rocks.